UmmarFarooq14/Shell-Scripting-Journey/Shell/Day-04/notes.md

 	fi

-script-7: To check whether the file has a read permission or not.
+script-7: To check whether the file has a read permission or not
 ---------

 	file="sum.sh"